PranavMishra17/CS426_Mishra_Pranav_Asgn-1-_UIC-/README.md

 9. Light effect here is the red siren light which switches on when the timer goes on and vice versa.

 How to play:
-Download the files in the #'builds' folder and run the .exe file in your system
+Download the files in the # [a relative link](path%20with%20spaces/other_file.md) folder and run the .exe file in your system